Mariner10/Triangular-inator/README.md

 # Triangular-inator
-Uses life360 API to access circle data, and store it away in daily .csv files for later viewing and data analysis.
+Uses life360 API to access circle data, and store it away in daily .csv files for later viewing, data analysis, and group notifications and records!

 ### Credits to Harper Reed  (```https://github.com/pnbruckner/life360.git```) for creating the life360 client I used for this project.